How we respect privacy when we deal with personal information we collect

 - To other organisations who provide a service to us or you (e.g. legal firms or individual lawyers working on your case, banks, payment processing companies, travel agents);

-- Where we are using a third party purely for the purposes of processing data on our behalf and we have in place a data processing agreement with that third party that fulfils our legal obligations in relation to the use of third party data processors; or
+- Where we are using a third party purely for the purposes of processing data on our behalf and that third party has appropriate safeguards in place that fulfil our legal obligations in relation to the use of third party data processors; or

 - Where we are required to do so by law.

-Your personal data will be kept by MLDI in a secure environment.
+Your personal data will be kept by Media Defence in a secure environment.
 We take appropriate precautions to protect all personal information we store, including using encryption and monitoring access to our secure networks and systems.

 Despite our best efforts to protect your personal information electronically, the security of information sent over the internet cannot be guaranteed and may be illegally intercepted or changed after it has been sent.
-MLDI cannot accept liability for this if this happens.
+Media Defence cannot accept liability for this if this happens.

 We take the principles of data minimisation and removal seriously.
 We only ever ask for the minimum amount of data for the associated purpose and we will only retain your personal information for as long as is necessary for the purposes outlined above.